-And did we not agree that the excellence or virtue of soul is justice and its defect injustice?
+And did we not agree that the virtue of the soul is justice and its defect injustice?

-Given this much, Socrates goes on to argue that injustice is never more profitable than justice.
+Given these admissions, Socrates argues that injustice is never more profitable than justice.

 "The just soul and the just man then will live well and the unjust badly?